ucsb-cs184-f24/team04-GOLDTracker/team/LEARNING.md

 Karsten Lansing: I have taken CS156 in which I worked with React through a SCURM framework.
 Most of my experience is in C++ and Python.

 Simon Mann: I have taken CS156 where I worked with React and programmed with Java and Javascript.
 I do have experience working with both C++ and Python as well.

+Allen Hu: I have taken CS156 too.
+Last summer I did some scraping using Python.
+Specifically, I used LLMs like ChatGpt and Claude to automatically generate scraping scripts and run them and ask LLM to review the result.